 What is ACTA?

 Established in 1977, the Association of Canadian Travel Agencies (ACTA), is a national trade association representing the retail travel sector of Canada's tourism industry.
-ACTA is an industry-led, non profit, membership based organization.
+ACTA is an industry-led, non profit, membership based organization governed by Regional Councils whose Chair takes a seat on the National Board of Directors.

 Who is ACTA?

 ACTA's 'owners' are its members.
 They are represented by ACTA's seven Regional Councils - Atlantic, Quebec, Ontario, Manitoba/Nunavut, Saskatchewan, Alberta/NWT, and British Columbia/Yukon.
 ACTA is governed by a twelve member policy Board of Directors which include the seven regional council chairs.

 ACTA's head office is located in Mississauga, from which its President & COO manages the secretariat as well as seven regional offices, each staffed by a Regional Manager, which provide decentralized services to members across the country.